tc39/proposal-built-in-modules/README.md

 # Standard Library Proposal

-**Status:** Stage 1

-This proposal describes adding a standard library to JavaScript that holds a set of APIs that can be used at runtime.
-It also describes how the standard library can be used by developers, what APIs could be part of the standard library and how it can be extended/evolved over time.
+Proposal for adding a mechanism for enabling a more extensive standard library in JavaScript.
+With this infrastructure in place it will be possible to start iterating on standard library features as modules in the future.

 ## Scope